maursader/nst-timezone-converter-firefox/README.md

 ## Installation

-### From Chrome Web Store (Coming Soon)
+### From Firefox Add-ons (Coming Soon)
-1. Visit the Chrome Web Store page (link TBD)
+1. Visit the Firefox Add-ons page (link TBD)
-2. Click "Add to Chrome"
+2. Click "Add to Firefox"
 3. Confirm the installation

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository to your computer
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-3. Enable "Developer mode" by toggling the switch in the top-right corner
+3. Click "Load Temporary Add-on..."
-4. Click "Load unpacked" and select the directory containing this extension
+4. Select the manifest.json file in the extension directory
-5. The extension icon should now appear in your Chrome toolbar
+5. The extension icon should now appear in your Firefox toolbar

 ## Usage

-1. Click the extension icon in your Chrome toolbar to open the settings popup
+1. Click the extension icon in your Firefox toolbar to open the settings popup
 2. Select your preferred timezone from the dropdown list
 3. Click "Save" to apply your settings
 4. Visit Neopets.com - the NST time will now display in your chosen timezone